Ali Khamenei's fatwa against nuclear weapons

-The fatwa is included on Khamenei's official website, and it was referred to in remarks by both US President Barack Obama and Khamenei himself.
+The fatwa is included on Khamenei's official website, and was referred to in remarks by both U.S. president Barack Obama and Khamenei himself.

-Minister of Intelligence has said this fatwa may be overturned in extreme condition.
+In 2021, acknowledging the fatwa, Iranian intelligence minister Esmaeil Khatib said that the country may nevertheless change their stance if "pushed in that direction" like a "cornered cat".

+At a meeting with Iranian Foreign Ministry members on May 20, 2023, Ali Khamenei said that entering the Joint Comprehensive Plan of Action, an agreement centered on restricting Iran's nuclear program, was a form of "heroic flexibility".

+In February 2025 during a meeting between Khamenei and the IRGC, commanders pressured Khamenei to rescind his ban on nuclear weapons.

+In March 2025 a Khamenei advisor, Ali Larijani, said Iran would have no choice but to develop nuclear weapons if attacked by the United States or its allies.

 Background

 According to Gareth Porter, the fatwa was issued for the first time in the mid-1990s in a letter that was never publicly released.
 The fatwa was issued "without any fanfare" responding to a request from an official "for his religious opinion on nuclear weapons".

 In October 2003, Khamenei issued an oral fatwa that forbade the production and using any form of weapon of mass destruction.

 Two years later, in August 2005, the fatwa was cited in an official statement by the Iranian government at a meeting of the International Atomic Energy Agency (IAEA) in Vienna.
 It stated that the production, stockpiling and use of nuclear weapons were forbidden under Islam.

 Iran's nuclear program has been a subject of international debate for decades.
 The Iranian government claims that the purpose of its nuclear development is to produce electricity, and Khamenei said that it fundamentally rejects nuclear weapons, but experts believe that Iran is technically able to enrich uranium for producing a bomb within a few months.